dpique/blogdown-webs/content/post/2017-11-29-introduction-to-einstein-s-hpc-cluster.md

 ---

 1. Request access to the cluster.
 This can be done by emailing [Brent Solly](https://www.einstein.yu.edu/search/?q=brent%20solly&searchType=directories) or [Shailesh Shenoy](https://www.einstein.yu.edu/search/?q=Shailesh+Shenoy&searchButton.x=0&searchButton.y=0&searchType=directories) and asking to be added as a user.
 An account and userid will be created for you.
+You can also submit a ticket through the [IT support portal](https://itsupport.einstein.yu.edu/) to request account access.

 2. Open up a terminal (Mac/Linux) or command prompt (Windows)